 All regular expressions considered will be over the alphabet of English letters (lowercase and uppercase).
-For operations, we will use symbols . (concatenation), + (alternation), and \ (iteration).
-Empty string expression will be denoted by \epsilon instead of $\varepsilon$ , and, analogously, empty language expression will be denoted by \emptyset instead of $\emptyset$ .
-We can also use auxiliary round parentheses ( and ).
+For operations, we will use symbols . (concatenation), + (alternation), and (iteration).
+Empty string expression will be denoted by \epsilon instead of ε , and, analogously, empty language expression will be denoted by \epsilon instead of ε , and, analogously, empty language expression will be denoted by \epsilon instead of ε , and, analogously, empty language expression will be denoted by \epsilon instead of ε , and, analogously, empty language expression will be denoted by \epsilon instead of ε , and, analogously, empty language expression will be denoted by \epsilon instead of \emptyset .
+We can also use auxiliary round parentheses (and).
 In accordance with the explained rules, these parentheses can be omitted, as can the concatenation operation.
 Let us now assume that all regular expressions are correct, i.e., syntactically well-formed.
 Later, however, we will also add the ability to detect and treat certain error situations.

-For the actual parsing of the regular expressions, we will use the extended shunting-yard algorithm and directly create a syntactic tree corresponding to the inductive structure of our regular expression with its help.
+For the actual parsing of the regular expressions, we will use the extended shunting-yard algorithm and directly create a syntactic tree corresponding to the inductive structure of our regular expression.
 Note that the algorithm pseudocode below does not handle implicit (missing) concatenation operators.
 As for the operators in general, we expect the following properties:

-- Operator \ is unary postfix and has the highest precedence - Operator . is binary infix left-associative and has a middle precedence - Operator + is binary infix left-associative and has the lowest precedence
+- Operator is unary postfix and has the highest precedence - Operator . is binary infix left-associative and has a middle precedence - Operator + is binary infix left-associative and has the lowest precedence

-'''

-1 foreach token t in the input expression do

-2

-if t is an alphabet symbol then

-create a new leaf node for t and add it onto the stack of operands

-3

-else if t is an opening parenthesis ( then

-4

-put ( onto the stack of operators

-else if t is a closing parenthesis ) then

-6

-while there is an operator o on top of the stack of operators do

-remove o from the stack of operators

-8

-remove two nodes r and l from the stack of operands

-9

-create a new inner node for o based on l and r and add it onto the stack of operands

-10

-remove ( from the stack of operators

-11

-else if t is a unary postfix operator n then

-12

-remove one node p from the stack of operands

-13

-create a new inner node for n based on p and add it onto the stack of operands

-14

-else t is a binary infix operator n

-15

-while there is an operator o on top of the stack of operators with precedence higher than n,

-16

-or the same, but only if n is left-associative at the same time do

-remove o from the stack of operators

-17

-remove two nodes r and l from the stack of operands

-18

-create a new inner node for o based on l and r and add it onto the stack of operands

-19

-add n onto the stack of operators

-while the stack of operators is not empty do

-21

-remove o from the stack of operators

-22

-remove two nodes r and l from the stack of operands

-23

-create a new inner node for o based on l and r and add it onto the stack of operands

-'''
+1 foreach token t in the input expression do 2 if t is an alphabet symbol then 3 create a new leaf node for t and add it onto the stack of operands 4 else if t is an opening parenthesis (then 5 put (onto the stack of operators 6 else if t is a closing parenthesis) then 7 while there is an operator o on top of the stack of operators do 8 remove o from the stack of operators 9 remove two nodes r and l from the stack of operands 10 create a new inner node for o based on l and r and add it onto the stack of operands 11 remove (from the stack of operators 12 else if t is a unary postfix operator n then 13 remove one node p from the stack of operands 14 create a new inner node for n based on p and add it onto the stack of operands 15 else t is a binary infix operator n 16 while there is an operator o on top of the stack of operators with precedence higher than n , or the same, but only if n is left-associative at the same time \mathbf{do} 17 remove o from the stack of operators 18 remove two nodes r and l from the stack of operands 19 create a new inner node for o based on l and r and add it onto the stack of operands 20 add n onto the stack of operators 21 while the stack of operators is not empty do 22 remove o from the stack of operators 23 remove two nodes r and l from the stack of operands 24 create a new inner node for o based on l and r and add it onto the stack of operands